Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2020-06-01-preview/types.md

 ## FailoverPolicy
 ### Properties
-* **failoverPriority**: int: The failover priority of the region.
+* **failoverPriority**: int {minValue: 0}: The failover priority of the region.
 A failover priority of 0 indicates a write region.
 The maximum value for a failover priority = (total number of regions - 1).
 Failover priority values must be unique for each of the regions in which the database account exists.
 * **id**: string (ReadOnly): The unique identifier of the region in which the database account replicates to.
 Example: &lt;accountName&gt;-&lt;locationName&gt;.
 * **locationName**: string: The name of the region in which the database account exists.